 Having read Roddy’s chapter on soups, an interpretation of a minestre (a beany, brothy, soupy dish made with vegetables and pasta) simmered away in my kitchen.
-Beginning with a soffritto (finely chopped aromatic vegetables, which sizzle unhurriedly in a generous amount of olive oil), you are rewarded immediately with wonderful smells.
+Beginning with a soffritto (finely chopped aromatic vegetables, which slowly sizzle in a generous amount of olive oil); you are rewarded immediately with wonderful smells.
 This soup is inspired by Cavolo Nero, a dark leafy cross between kale and cabbage: packed with anti oxidants and vitamins, and serving as a deliciously crunchy contrast to the soft texture of the beans and soffritto.
 Traditionally a minestre includes pasta, I haven’t added any in mine but I will involve it in the recipe.

-3 tbsp extra virgin olive oil
+- 3 tbsp extra virgin olive oil or rapeseed oil

-3 cloves of garlic
+- 3 cloves of garlic

-1/2 a red chilli
+- 1/2 a red chilli

-2 bay leaves
+- 2 bay leaves

-1 400g can plum tomatoes
+- 1 400g can plum tomatoes

-1 bag/bunch of cavolo nero (roughly 300g)
+- 1 bag/bunch of cavolo nero, kale or shredded cabbage (roughly 300g)

-salt and freshly ground black pepper
+- salt and freshly ground black pepper

-Parmesan to serve
+- Parmesan to serve